Kosmoliot/kosmoliot/README.md

 # Michail Pliuscik

-- ### I'm aspiring Software Engineer and I use Python to create beautiful code that is effective, readable, maintainable, and scalable.
+- ### I'm a Data Engineer who is folowing his passion to become a fully fledged Data Architect.
-- ### My main goal is to improve my professional skills while recreating & redesigning projects in a wide range of technologies.
+- ### My main goal is to learn more about data structures and improve my skills so I could apply my creativy in designing data storage mechanisms, validation processes, effective ETLs and create integrations with external sources and analytics platforms.
 - ### I like challenging position where I can effectively contribute my technical skills and help me grow as an individual and acutely gain business knowledge.

+- ### In my spare time I love to go outdoors and stay active.
+I’m passionate about snowboarding and hiking.
+So if you love adventures or want to discuss news in tech or blockchain technologies let me know and maybe we can grab a cup of coffee together.

 <br/>